neunhoef/oskar/README.md

     cd oskar
     source helper.fish
-    cloneEnterprise             (or cloneArangoDB if you do not have access)
+    checkoutEnterprise             (or checkoutArangoDB if you do not have access)

 This will pull the Docker image, start up a build and test container and clone the ArangoDB source (optionally including the enterprise code)